Colin Twomey

 • Within-group structure

 What are the right levels of organization to look at to understand collective behavior?
-We may be deceiving ourselves that collective properties at the group level are always best explained by characterizing interactions at the individual level.
-Instead, it is interesting to ask whether or not there may be simpler mesoscale descriptions that allow strongly interacting components to be considered as a unit, and instead investigate the weak but non-negligible couplings between these intermediate-scale and possibly ephemeral subgroups.
+Collective properties at the group level may not always be best explained by interactions at the individual level.
+Instead, we should ask whether or not there may be a simpler, mesoscale descriptions that allow strongly interacting components to be considered as a unit, and investigate the weak but non-negligible couplings between these intermediate-scale and possibly ephemeral subgroups.
 Group structure

 • Collective cognition